Pierre Ngendandumwe: Aftermath

 The man accused of killing Ngendandumwe was Gonzalve Muyenzi, a Rwandan refugee who worked at the United States Embassy.
 Shortly after the murder several Rwandan refugees were arrested, including most of the leaders of the Armée Populaire de Libération Rwandaise.
 The Burundian government also severed relations with China, but in March a Burundian diplomat declared that his government believed that both the United States and China were not involved in the killing.
 The police detained a man named Butera, another employee at the United States Embassy and the son of François Rukeba, a prominent Rwandan exile rebel leader.
 A ballistics expert alleged that the bullet which killed Ngendandumwe had been traced to a gun found in the possession of Butera.
 Also arrested were leading figures of the Casablanca group, including Nyamoa, Prime Niyongabo, and Zenon Nicanyenzi.
 The group had convened shortly before the murder and were accused of plotting it.
 Despite the arrests and several investigations, no members of the Casablanca group were ever prosecuted.
 In December 1967 the Supreme Court of Burundi, citing lack of evidence, dismissed all charges against those accused in the murder.
 The lack of a conviction for the murder became a grievance for Hutu opposition politicians.

-Ngendandumwe was buried in the Vugizo area of Bujumbura, next to the tomb of Rwagosore.
+Ngendandumwe was buried in the Vugizo area of Bujumbura, next to the tomb of Rwagasore.
 On 26 January 1965 the government voted to rename the Avenue de Hospital in Bujumbura—where he had been shot—as Avenue Pierre Ngendandumwe.
 The anniversary of Ngendandumwe's death in 1966 was declared a public holiday.
 He was also officially declared a "national hero" like Rwagasore, but his status in Burundian collective memory never became as prominent as that of the prince.
-In 2019 the Burundian government announced that it would name the planned building for the Senate in Gitega after Ngendandumwe.
+In 2019, the Burundian government announced that it would name the planned building for the Senate in Gitega after Ngendandumwe.